You can record audio or MIDI tracks without a metronome and have Smart Tempo analyze the recording two ways:

 - Trim any silence at the beginning or end of the recording, then move the region to the location you want in the timeline.
 When you move or edit the region, changes in tempo follow region to its new location.

-- If you used Adapt mode, make sure to switch to Auto or Keep mode, so any new recordings don't change the tempo map created when you first recorded.
+- If you used Adapt mode, make sure to switch to Auto or Keep mode so any subsequent recordings don't change the original tempo map.

-Next, add a Drummer track, Apple Loops to the track, or other rhythmic elements, which will automatically follow the tempo map created when you recorded the initial track.
+Next, add a Drummer track, Apple Loops to the track, or other rhythmic elements, which will automatically follow the original tempo map.
 You can also turn the metronome on, and it will follow the tempo map.

 When you move or edit regions, changes in tempo follow regions to their new location.
-If you recorded multiple tracks at once and you add tracks later, you can add the tracks to the set of tracks Smart Tempo uses to create the tempo map and reanalyze the tempo.
+If you did a multitrack recording and you add tracks later, you can add the tracks to the set of tracks Smart Tempo uses to create the tempo map and reanalyze the tempo.

 Refine Smart Tempo analysis for audio regions with hints